ditrit/leto-modelizer-ai-proxy/README.md

 ## Setup

-Currently this project use Ollama in order to generate code.
+Currently this project use Ollama or Gemini in order to generate code.

+### Installing Ollama
 So you need to install Ollama on your local:

 ```sh